‘Harry Potter’ Star Bonnie Wright Models A Bikini For Her New Swim Line

 “It was seeing the growing amount of single-use plastics that litter our streets and beaches that inspired me to take action and learn how I could use my voice for change.”

-All designs are made from recycled plastic bottles, and the company hopes the unusual second life of these bottles not only brings awareness to the issue, but also helps with sustainability.
-In addition, 15 percent of proceeds from Wright’s collected will be donated to Heal the Bay, a charity that focuses on protecting California’s Santa Monica Bay.
+All designs are made from recycled plastic bottles, and the company hopes the unusual second life of these bottles not only brings awareness to the issue but also helps with sustainability.
+In addition, 15 percent of proceeds from Wright’s collection will be donated to Heal the Bay, a charity that focuses on protecting California’s Santa Monica Bay.

-One design was of a classic red one piece bathing suit, with blue and white bubbles vertically arranged, helping elongate the body.
+One design was a classic red one-piece bathing suit with blue and white bubbles vertically arranged, helping elongate the body.

-The second design was a navy bikini, with a sports like cut.
-This one had similar bubble like circles in vertical lines, however the there were red circles in addition to the blue and white.
+The second design was a navy bikini with a sports-like cut.
+This one had similar bubble-like circles in vertical lines, however, there were red circles in addition to the blue and white.

-Wright wore this model herself, and posed lying on a beach.
+Wright wore this model herself and posed lying on a beach.

 View this post on Instagram